The Conservation of Wildlife

 Habitat Loss and Fragmentation

-Urbanization makes the situation worse by slicing natural habitats into smaller, disconnected patches.
+Urbanisation worsens the situation by fragmenting natural habitats into smaller, disconnected patches.
 Picture a tiger trying to find a mate when highways, farms, and cities split its range.

 These isolated “islands” of habitat reduce genetic diversity, weaken populations, and increase the risk of extinction.
 Conservation efforts like wildlife corridors and protected landscapes are crucial to reconnect these fragmented homes.